 Po-Lun Kung: Undergraduate Researcher (2019-2022)

 Po was a double major in CBN and Communications in the SAS Honors Program.
 He led some of our initial work analyzing the impact of adult ZIKV infection on brain function and behavior, even publishing a first author paper as an undergraduate!
 Po was recognized as a Henry Rutgers Scholar (2022) and is currently a PhD student at the University of Pennsylvania in the Developmental, Stem Cell, and Regenerative Biology program.

 Kim was a rotation student in the Neuroscience PhD program at Rutgers.
 She performed in vivo studies of ZIKV pathogenesis using mouse genetic tools to target RIPK3 expression in astrocytes.
 She is currently pursuing her PhD in the lab of Gary Aston Jones.

 Aisha Patel: Undergraduate Researcher (2019-2020)

 Aisha was a CBN major in the SAS honors program.
 She was the recipient of a DLS Summer Undergraduate Research Fellowship (2019).
 She was also named a Henry Rutgers Scholar (2020) in recognition of her outstanding honors thesis examining roles for alpha synuclein in promoting neuroinflammatory astrocyte polarization.
-Aisha is currently working as a medical scribe while applying to medical school.
+Aisha is currently a PA student at Touro University Manhattan.